 For questions, please contact LCIF at email@example.com or (630) 203-3836.
 Board policy states that designated funds are not eligible for Melvin Jones Fellowship credit.
 Donors wishing to receive Melvin Jones Fellowship credit may wish to consider instead making a donation to the LCIF general fund.
 Un-designated donations for MJFs and PMJFs make up as much as 80 percent of the donations to the Foundation's general fund, which supports standard grants, emergency grants and major catastrophe grants.

 Donations from U.S. residents are tax deductible.
 Donations from residents of other countries are tax deductible as permitted by the individual's country tax laws.

-Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with 1.35 million members in 206 geographic areas and countries.
+Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with more than 1.35 million members in 206 geographic areas and countries.
 LCIF was ranked by a Financial Times' study as the number one non-governmental organization with which to partner.
 Learn more about LCIF online at www.lcif.org.